RatnaKumarCoder/Stop-Watch-Timer/README.md

 # Stop-Watch-Timer

-The project Stop-Watch timer is a Stop Watch with conventional Design and implementation The timer container Hours, Minutes, Seconds as its units.
+The project Stop-Watch timer is a Stop Watch with conventional Design and implementation.
+The timer container Hours, Minutes, Seconds as its units.

 # Functionalities:-